philips-labs/automation-workshop/docs/part-1.md

     section in Getting Started and ensure you have a valid token.
 You will only be able to make repos in an org that you have access to create public repos.

-!!! tip "Installed actions"
+!!! tip "Additional actions"

-    The above package installed a lot more actions than just the `publish:github`, [you can browse the rest of the available templates here](http://localhost:3000/create/actions).
+    `publish:github` is only one of many pre-installed actions, [you can browse the rest of the available templates here](http://localhost:3000/create/actions).